wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-purview-audit-standard/includes/5-export-configure-view-audit-log-records.md

 After you search the audit log and download the search results to a CSV file, the file contains a column named **AuditData**.
 This column contains additional information about each event.
 The data in this column is formatted as a JSON object, which contains multiple properties that are configured as **property:value** pairs separated by commas.

-**Question:** If multiple properties are combined together in the **AuditData** column, how can an organization sort and filter on a specific property?
+**Question**: If multiple properties are combined together in the **AuditData** column, how can an organization sort and filter on a specific property?

-**Answer:** Through the JSON transform feature in the Power Query Editor in Excel.
+**Answer**: Through the JSON transform feature in the Power Query Editor in Excel.
 This feature enables an organization to split each property in the JSON object in the **AuditData** column into multiple columns.
 By doing so, each property will have its own column.
 In turn, an organization can sort and filter on one or more of these properties.
 This process can help it quickly locate the specific auditing data that it's looking for.

 ### Step 1: Export audit log search results